Composers Datebook®

 Happy Saint Valentine’s Day!

-On today's date in 1953, a new choral work by the German composer Carl Orff received its premiere performance at the La Scala opera house in Milan, Italy.
+On today's date in 1953, a new choral work by German composer Carl Orff received its premiere performance at the La Scala opera house in Milan, Italy.
 Trionfo di Afrodite was the title of the new work, intended to be the final panel in a triptych of choral works celebrating life and love.
-This triptych included Orff's famous Carmina Burana, based on medieval texts, and Catulli Carmina, based on love lyrics by the Roman poet Catullus.
+This triptych included Orff’s famous Carmina Burana, based on medieval texts, and Catulli Carmina, based on love lyrics by Roman poet Catullus.

 All three pieces were given lavish, semi-staged performances at La Scala, led by the Austrian maestro Herbert von Karajan, and with German soprano Elisabeth Schwarzkopf and Swedish tenor Nicolai Gedda as the star soloists.
-For the world premiere performance of Trionfo di Afrodite, Schwarzkopf and Gedda portrayed a bride and groom on their wedding night: the texts they sang were pretty hot stuff—if you understand Latin, that is!
+For the world premiere performance of Trionfo di Afrodite, Schwarzkopf and Gedda portrayed a bride and groom on their wedding night: the texts they sang were pretty hot stuff — if you understand Latin, that is!

-In any case, Legge decided not to make a recording of the new work—which seems a shame, considering the all-star cast assembled at La Scala for its premiere!
+In any case, Legge decided not to make a recording of the new work — which seems a shame, considering the all-star cast assembled at La Scala for its premiere!

 Music Played in Today's Program

-Carl Orff (1985 - 1982) Trionfo di Aphrodite
+Carl Orff (1985-1982): Trionfo di Aphrodite

 On This Day